A powerful answer from an incredible rescue story

 Here’s what happened.

 Missy’s owner and a teenage companion hiked up Mt.
-Bierstadt, a fourteener Emme and I did, probably on the same route.
-Summiting that mountain is no problem for a fit dog, and Emme certainly had zero difficulty.
-However, Missy’s companions intended for the trio to continue beyond this mountain to traverse a very difficult, rocky 900-foot descent and across a Class 3 ridge called the Sawtooth.
+Bierstadt, a fourteener in the Rockies.
+Summiting that mountain is no problem for a fit dog as there is a good and easy trail.
+However, Missy’s companions intended for the trio to continue beyond this mountain to traverse a difficult, steep and rocky slope 900 feet down and then up and across a Class 3 ridge called the Sawtooth.
 No dog should attempt that, much less a 112-pound dog that would have major trouble in those boulders and sharp rocks.
 A heavy, large dog is at a disadvantage in sharp, deep rocks and boulders, and 112 pounds is almost a horse in dog terms.

-Before the group even made it to the beginning of the Sawtooth, Missy’s paws were bloodied, and she was having trouble in the rocks.
-Soon she refused to go further and could not go back up either.
-The owner tried lifting her to go back up to the Bierstadt summit where the going was easier, but she was too heavy.
+Missy’s paws became bloodied, and soon she refused to go further, nor would she reverse course.
+The owner tried lifting her to go back up to the Bierstadt summit where the descent was easier, but she was too heavy.

 “At this point I made a decision that I never thought I would ever be faced with.
 I left her there so that my friend and I could get down, with intentions for calling Search and Rescue when we got down.”

 Later in the day he called Search and Rescue, but they weren’t going to send a human crew up to save a dog, especially in that area.
-The next day the owner had to take a business trip.
-He Googled “Dog found on Bierstadt” repeatedly for a few days hoping to see that someone had saved the dog, but nothing.
-He then assumed the dog was dead.
+The next day the owner had to take a business trip and he assumed the dog was dead.

 Six days later, some climbers ran into Missy, still barely alive.
 On a later post they described her as “having paws more like bloody ribbons of flesh and a case of dehydration so severe that her saliva was blue.”
 It was a miracle she was still alive.
 They tried to carry her down, but the terrain was too taxing.
-They bandaged her paws, left her with water and climbed down the mountain.
+They bandaged her paws, left her with water and descended.

-They were unwilling to accept defeat.
-They logged into the 14ers.com forum for climbers and posted a picture they had taken of Missy as she lay on the rocks at 13,300 feet and asked anyone doing the climb to bring food and water for the dog.
+Unwilling to accept defeat, they logged into the 14ers.com forum for climbers and posted a picture of Missy as she lay on the rocks at 13,300 feet and asked anyone doing the climb to bring food and water for the dog.
 Another climber who saw the post had a gut reaction.
 “I knew I needed to do something, and I knew I had to do it right now.”
 That sure would have been my reaction if I had seen the posting.

-After a false start that night, he rounded up eight strong climbers.
-Armed with a GPS location from an earlier climber and a variety of oversized packs, they headed up to the summit of Mt.
+He rounded up eight strong climbers.
+Armed with a GPS location from the earlier climber and a variety of oversized backpacks, they headed up to the summit of Mt.
 Bierstadt, a climb peaking at 14,264 feet and then descended the 900 feet of rocky terrain towards Sawtooth Ridge.
 That was day eight.
 They found Missy, still barely alive, nestled between the rocks, sheltered from the wind below the ridge.

 Here is an excerpt from the Denver Post, September 2012: